Panda Express Logo

 Panda Express Emblem

 The restaurant chain’s mascot demonstrates its connection to China, as pandas are found only there.
-These animals are considered a national symbol of the PRC and are even used as a diplomatic tool – a “living gift” for friendly states.
+These animals are considered a national symbol of the PRC and are even used as a diplomatic tool, a “living gift” for friendly states.
 Modern China rents them out for ten years and takes them back with the cubs, so it’s hard to come up with something more Chinese than a panda.
-The country’s authorities do not allow bamboo bears to settle around the world and make good money on them, although all the money goes to the endangered species protection fund.
-So, the Panda Express logo fully reflects the concept of the restaurant.
+The country’s authorities do not allow bamboo bears to be bred and sold worldwide, even though all proceeds go to the endangered species protection fund.
+So, the Panda Express logo fully reflects the restaurant’s concept.

-Until 2014, the words on the brand logo were written in Frutiger Cond Bold, which appeared thanks to Adrian Frutiger.
-Then, the typographers worked on the style and transformed the grotesque so that the letters “P” and “D” appeared in one short serif at the top.
+Until 2014, the words on the brand logo were set in Frutiger Cond Bold, designed by Adrian Frutiger.
+Then the typographers refined the style and transformed the grotesque so that the letters “P” and “D” appeared in a single short serif at the top.
 The edges of all symbols have become rounded, which was not observed before.

 Panda Express Symbol